 Hand print art

 We were recently gifted this Easter raw chocolate making starter kit from Yumbles complete with a silicone Easter shapes mould, and had fun trying it out.
 The results were very impressive.
 The taste was so good!
 Really smooth and creamy but without being oversweet.
 The kit was vegan but the boys and Jacob all liked the taste too.
 You can also buy dairy free chocolate from Yumbles and I am so tempted to try some of that.
+If you’re looking for an unusual but thoughtful gift, Yumbles is a great place to start for that too.

 I know I have written about bookmarks previously, but without taking all the emerging petals and leaves from your garden these are quick and easy to make but very effective and fun too.
 You could even personalise them by sewing or writing a name on a piece of ribbon and attaching it to the top.